Woolooware: History

 Woolooware is derived from the Aboriginal word Wooloowa, meaning muddy track.
 It echoes the area's natural low lying mud flats, salt marsh and once dominant tea tree and black wattle scrub.

-It was originally a thickly forested area with tea tree, black wattle scrub and mangrove swamps around Woolooware Bay.
+It was originally a thickly forested area with tea tree, black wattle scrub and mangrove swamps around Woolooware Bay, and was originally owned by the Dharawal and Tharawal peoples.
 Those were later reclaimed to create parks and playing fields including Endeavour Field, Woolooware Golf Course and Cronulla Golf Course.
 The area was subdivided after the railway line from Sutherland to Cronulla was opened in 1939.
 The first public school opened in 1951 and the post office opened in October 1954.

 The Australian division of Taylor Woodrow, a British construction company, built the first subdivision with project homes in Australia in north Woolooware, including the classic red brick homes in Taywood Street.

 Population

-In the 2016 Census, there were 3,962 people in Woolooware.
-80.5% of people were born in Australia.
-The next most common country of birth was England at 4.4%.
-86.8% of people spoke only English at home.
-The most common responses for religion were Catholic 29.9%, No Religion 26.8% and Anglican 20.3%.
+In the 2021 census, there were 5,060 people in Woolooware, 79.7% of whom were born in Australia.
+The next most common country of birth was England at 4.1%.
+87.3% of people spoke only English at home.
+The most common responses for religion were No Religion 36.9%, Catholic 27.7%, and Anglican 16.2%.